iridiumblue/roc-star/README.md

 Yann got this forumula by applying a series of changes to the WMW:

  1. x<y has been flipped to y<x, to make it a loss (higher is worse.)
-So wrong-ordered pairs contribute to the loss.
+So the loss is focussed on wrong-ordered pairs.
  2. Instead of treating all pairs equally, weight is given to the how far apart the pair is.
  3. That weight is raised to the power of *p*.
+ 4. We add a padding Γ to that distance.

 We'll go through these in turn.
 1 is clear enough.
 There's a little more to 2 than meets the eye.
 It makes intuitive sense that wrong-ordered pairs with wide separation should be given a bigger loss.
 But something interesting is also happening as that separation approaches 0.
 The loss goes to zero linearly, rather than a step-function.
 So we've gotten rid of the discontinuity.

-In fact, if p were 1, the loss would simply be our old friend ReLu(y-x).
-But we notice a hiccup, which reveals the need for the exponent *p*.
+In fact, if p were 1 and Γ were 0, the loss would simply be our old friend ReLu(x-y).
+But in this case we notice a hiccup, which reveals the need for the exponent *p*.
 ReLu is not differentiable at 0.
 That's not much of a problem in ReLu's more accustomed role as an activation function, but for our purposes the singularity at 0 lands directly on the thing we are most interested most in : the points where white and black elements pass each other.

 Fortunately,  raising ReLu to a power fixes this.
 ReLu^p with p>1 is differentiable everywhere.
 OK, so p>1.